19 Iconic Maori Symbols and Their Powerful Meanings

 Far from being mere designs, Maori symbols carry layered meanings and are expressed through carvings, tattoos (moko), jewelry, and art.
 They tell stories of courage, love, protection, and connection, preserving the heritage and belief systems of the Maori people.

-Popular Maori Patterns and Meanings
+Popular Maori Symbols and Meanings

 01. The Koru